Reflections of a Rebel – A day at Hambacher Forst

 The tree upon which Klem’s treehouse is built has been getting weaker, so other forest dwellers have been pressuring them not to stay there.

 I asked Klem if I could see their treehouse and they said yes.
 They fetched a couple of bicycles and we started riding.
 There were many paths marked by branches and stones – another thing which I haven’t noticed before.
-Klem rode in front and occasionally looked backwards to see if I was alright.
+Klem rode in front and occasionally looked back to see if I was alright.

 We reached the treehouse.
 They told me it is 28 meters above ground – the highest in the forest, and it had a unique design since they built it all on their own.
 It was a magnificent creation, sitting at the company of the crowns of the trees, triumphantly looking over the forest.
 And yet the tree itself was weak and we could see the treehouse swaying in the wind.